deepchecks/monitoring/docs/source/user-guide/tabular/tabular_setup.rst

 A model may have one or more model versions.

 A model version is created by calling :meth:`version <deepchecks_client.core.client.DeepchecksModelClient.version>`.
-Apart from its name, there are a couple of other important arguments to this method:
+Apart from the mandatory ``name`` argument, there are a couple of other important arguments to this method:

 - ``schema`` (mandatory) - A file or dict describing the types and roles of the columns in the dataset.
 See the `"Schema File" section <#schema-file>`__ for more details.